basshelal/Waqti-Backend/app/src/main/resources/docs/base/task/Properties.md

 Task.

-* **Duration:** The estimated amount of time that this Task will take, this is defined in any Time Measurement Unit, this can also be referred to as minimum duration.If duration is a Constraint then the Task cannot be killed in the midst of the duration, only after it has ended.
+* **Duration:** The estimated amount of time that this Task will take, this is defined in any Time Measurement Unit, this can also be referred to as minimum duration.
+If duration is a Constraint then the Task cannot be killed in the midst of the duration, only after it has ended.
 If duration is a Property then it has no rules on killing the Task.

 * **Checklist:** A list of checkable items that this Task may have.
 This is useful if the Task can be broken down into